Jingwei-THU/linear-power-flow/README.md

 This code generates the Decoupled Linearized Power Flow (DLPF) and Fast DLPF (FDLPF) model which consider voltage magnitude and reactive power compared to the classical DC power flow model.

-The model is proposed in paper: Jingwei Yang, Ning Zhang, Chongqing Kang, Qing Xia,"A State-Independent Linear Power Flow Model with Accurate Estimation of Voltage Magnitude", published on IEEE Transactions on Power Systems.
+The model is proposed in paper: Jingwei Yang, Ning Zhang, Chongqing Kang, Qing Xia,"A State-Independent Linear Power Flow Model with Accurate Estimation of Voltage Magnitude", published on IEEE Transactions on Power Systems, DOI:10.1109/TPWRS.2016.2638923

 This source code is distributed in the hope that it will be helpful for your research and personal use.
 Any commercial/business use should be agreed by the authors of the above mentioned paper.